davenquinn/xenoliths/paper/text/chapters/03-results.md

 residues from multiple stages of melt fractionation.
 The host lava (CK-1) is an alkali basalt with abundant plagioclase and olivine phenocrysts, and less-abundant clinopyroxene and orthopyroxene.
+CK-1 includes vesicles, abundant phenocrysts and xenocrysts of olivine, as well as small (<1 cm) dunite and multiphase peridotite fragments.
 The groundmass is dominated by altered glass and microcrystalline plagioclase lathes.
-CK-1 includes abundant phenocrysts and xenocrysts of olivine, as well as small (<1 cm) dunite and multiphase peridotite fragments.
+Though dominantly black, it is mottled with slightly greenish grey color domains at ~500 mm scale, which likely correspond to different levels of alteration.
+These domains are cross-cut by elongate narrow (~1 mm) flow shear bands of finer-grained material with fewer vesicles and phenocrysts.

 Samples CK-D1 and CK-D2 are dominated
 by dunite and peridotite fragments up to 2cm in size.
 The